mathworks-ref-arch/matlab-production-server-on-kubernetes/README.md

 * You don't require significant changes to the Helm chart.
 * For CI/CD workflows, we recommend that you retag and cache docker images in your private container registry.

 The Quick Start option only requires you to download a single file, rather than cloning the full GitHub repository.
-For more complex workflows, use the [Deployment Steps](#Deployment-Steps)
+For more complex workflows, use the [Deployment Steps](#deployment-steps).

 1. Download the `values-overrides.yaml` file containing configuration options that apply across all release deployments from the MATLAB Production Server on Kubernetes GitHub repository.
 You can use the cURL command below or click the "Download Raw File" icon.
     ```
     curl -O https://raw.githubusercontent.com/mathworks-ref-arch/matlab-production-server-on-kubernetes/main/values-overrides.yaml
     ```

-2. Complete the steps in [Provide Mapping for Deployable Archives](#Provide-Mapping-for-Deployable-Archives).
+2. Complete the steps in [Provide Mapping for Deployable Archives](#step-4-provide-mapping-for-deployable-archives).

 3. Before installing the chart, first set parameters that state your agreement to the MathWorks cloud reference architecture license and specify the address of the network license manager.
 In the top-level values-overrides.yaml file, set these parameters: